August 30, 2017

 At inception of the transaction, the Company believed the value of the U.S. commercialization rights less its near-term share of development costs, exceeded the value of receiving a royalty on future U.S. sales of approved products.
 If not, the Company would have included the U.S. rights in the transaction with Novartis for additional consideration.
 However, this analysis will be constantly reviewed as each program advances into development and data from the clinical trials is reviewed.

 By retaining the right to commercialize sales from products approved in the U.S. the Company also has the option to license these rights to another party at any time.
 For the XmAb14045 and XmAb13676 programs, the Company will review its options based on the status of each program and future development investments and potential returns.
-It’s options for each program include but are not limited to:
+Its options for each program include but are not limited to:

 · Continuing development of the drug candidate with Novartis under the agreed plan and budgets for the next stage of development,